parse-js manual

 → syntax-tree

-Reads a program from a stream, and produces an abstract syntax tree, which is a nested structure consisting of lists starting with keywords.
-The exact format of this structure is, I am afraid, not currently documented, but can be rather easily figured out by trying things out or looking at the source code of the parser.
+Reads a program from a string or a stream, and produces an abstract syntax tree, which is a nested structure consisting of lists starting with keywords.
+The exact format of this structure is not very well documented, but the file as.txt gives a basic description.

 class js-parse-error

 The type of errors raised when invalid input is encountered.
-Inherits from simple-error, and has js-parse-error-line and js-parse-error-character accessors that can be used to read the location at which the error occurred.
+Inherits from simple-error, and has js-parse-error-line and js-parse-error-char accessors that can be used to read the location at which the error occurred.

 function lex-js (stream)